Node.js

 - This might happen because your CentOS enables the nodejs

-module by default, even if you’ve not already installed it. dnf module list --enabled
+10module by default, even if you’ve not already installed it. dnf module list --enabledshould confirm this.

 Installation on Fedora